ashlesh-md/realtime-chat-app/README.md

 - **Attractive UI**: Designed with a modern and user-friendly interface for enhanced user experience.
 - **Splash Screen**: Added a splash screen to give the realtime application feel.

-## Screenshots

-Include screenshots or GIFs demonstrating different parts of your application here.

 ## Technologies Used